 - 23,500 minutes of MNC TV have been viewed

-See our report about the MNC during Lockdown here
+See our report about the MNC during the first lockdown here

 People with learning disabilities and autism have experienced disproportionate challenges as a result of Covid-19.
 All their activities have been closed and their social isolation has become critical.
 We have been keeping in close touch with our members and they are becoming more anxious and unhappy as their lack of connections increases.
 We aim to relieve their loneliness by providing regular, well-supported activities.